-FEMA: Federal Emergency Management Agency
+FEMA means the Federal Emergency Management Agency.

-Flood or Flooding: A general and temporary condition of partial or complete inundation of normally dry and areas from:
+Flood or Flooding means a general and temporary condition of partial or complete inundation of normally dry land areas from:

-- A. The overflow of inland or tidal waters; or - B. The unusual and rapid accumulation or runoff of surface waters from any source.
+a.
+The overflow of inland or tidal waters, or

+b.
+The unusual and rapid accumulation or runoff of surface waters from any source.